 Founded in 1982, Adobe Systems Incorporated is one of the largest and most diversified software companies in the world.
-We offer a line of software and services used by creative professionals, marketers, knowledge workers, application developers, enterprises and consumers for creating, managing, delivering, measuring, optimizing and engaging with compelling content and experiences across multiple operating systems, devices and media.
-We market and license our software directly to enterprise customers through our sales force and to end users through app stores and our own website at www.adobe.com.
-We also distribute our products through a network of distributors, value-added resellers ("VARs"), systems integrators, independent software vendors ("ISVs"), retailers and original equipment manufacturers ("OEMs").
+We offer a line of products and services used by creative professionals, marketers, knowledge workers, application developers, enterprises and consumers for creating, managing, delivering, measuring, optimizing and engaging with compelling content and experiences across multiple operating systems, devices and media.
+We market and license our products and services directly to enterprise customers through our sales force and to end-users through app stores and our own website at www.adobe.com.
+We also distribute our products and services through a network of distributors, value-added resellers ("VARs"), systems integrators, independent software vendors ("ISVs"), retailers and original equipment manufacturers ("OEMs").
 In addition, we license our technology to hardware manufacturers, software developers and service providers for use in their products and solutions.
-We offer some of our products via a Software-as-a-Service ("SaaS") model or a managed services model (both of which are referred to as a hosted or "cloud-based" model) as well as through term subscription and pay-per-use models.
-Our software runs on personal computers ("PCs") and server-based computers, as well as on mobile, tablets and other devices, depending on the product.
+We offer some of our products via a Software-as-a-Service ("SaaS") model or a managed services model (both of which are referred to as a hosted or cloud-based model) as well as through term subscription and pay-per-use models.
+Our products run on personal and server-based computers, as well as on smartphones, tablets and other devices, depending on the product.
 We have operations in the Americas, Europe, Middle East and Africa ("EMEA") and Asia-Pacific ("APAC").